Shopify/liquid/_basics/introduction.md

 ## Tags

 **Tags** create the logic and control flow for templates.
-They are denoted by curly braces and percent signs: `{% raw %}{%{% endraw %}` and `{% raw %}%}{% endraw %}`.

-The markup used in tags does not produce any visible text.
-This means that you can assign variables and create conditions and loops without showing any of the Liquid logic on the page.
+The curly brace percentage delimiters `{% raw %}{%{% endraw %}` and `{% raw %}%}{% endraw %}` and the text that they surround do not produce any visible output when the template is rendered.
+This lets you assign variables and create conditions or loops without showing any of the Liquid logic on the page.

 <p class="code-label">Input</p>
 ```liquid